Boost your health and wellbeing with swimming

 Gentle on joints yet providing a powerful punch when it comes to aerobic exercise, swimming is one of the best ways to work out.

 As the body ages, many forms of exercise can become tricky and exacerbate existing injuries – especially high impact sports such as running or tennis.
 Swimming, on the other hand, ensures that the body’s weight is supported by water, making it a great way to get fit without putting any strain on your joints.

 Swimming is a wonderful sport for people of all ages, partly because your workout can be easily adjusted to suit your level of fitness.
 Beginners can enjoy a gentle breaststroke that leaves them feeling stretched and challenged while experiences swimmers can alternate between the crawl and butterfly strokes for a demanding workout – without the need for any extra equipment or training.

-Swimming.org has some great reasons for introducing swimming into your routine and if those don’t convince you to pick up a pair of goggles, Hello Magazine’s 10 swimming benefits surely will.
+Swimming.org has some great reasons for introducing swimming into your routine and if those don’t convince you to pick up a pair of goggles.
 It’s also worth considering how good swimming is for the mind, as well as the body.
 Not only is it a sport that can help boost your heart rate and improve your overall levels of fitness, but it can help improve your mood too.

 Finding great ways to enjoy swimming

 When you’re ready to start enjoying all of the brilliant things about swimming, use this handy Pool Finder app to work out where your closest facility is.
 Swimmer’s Guide also has a great resource for finding suitable swimming pools, in the UK and beyond, simply enter your details and find a pool.
 For more luxurious leisure spaces, you might also want to take a look at a list of the UK’s top lidos as compiled by The Times.
 Including great, relaxing extras such as saunas and steams rooms as well as spacious pools, these are ideal for treating yourself to a great day out.